Turns a Chinese state company's government-level credit rating into cheap loans for renewable energy and Belt and Road infrastructure deals.

 Who depends on this company?

-State Power Investment Corporation's overseas solar and wind development projects depend on this platform as a dedicated financing channel — without it, those projects would face the higher borrowing costs that commercial banks charge.
-Belt and Road Initiative renewable energy projects in Southeast Asia and Africa would lose access to concessional Chinese state capital if the platform were removed.
-Domestic green energy infrastructure projects would face funding gaps that commercial banks cannot fill, because the platform's lending terms are set by policy requirements that commercial institutions do not carry.
+State Power Investment Corporation's overseas solar and wind projects rely on this company as their dedicated financing channel — without it, they would have to borrow from commercial banks at higher rates.
+Belt and Road Initiative renewable energy projects in Southeast Asia and Africa would lose access to concessional Chinese state capital entirely.
+Domestic green energy infrastructure projects would face funding gaps that commercial banks cannot fill, because the lending is driven by policy requirements rather than commercial return.

 How does this company scale?